Admission Process for PGP Batch 2026-28

 *These cut-offs are not for admission offers, but only for Phase 1 shortlist.
 The cut-offs for admission offer could be much higher.

-1. All candidates in the first shortlist (i.e. those who have selected IIM Visakhapatnam as one of their preferences in the CAT 2023 Registration form and also meet the minimum CAT 2023 percentile requirements given in Table-1 above) would be receiving an email from IIM Visakhapatnam by the third week of January 2023, with a link to a web page where they MUST apply for admission to PGP 2024-26 at IIM Visakhapatnam, by a stipulated date and time by filling a detailed online application form, which will be used for the purpose of Personal Interview to the shortlisted candidates.
+1. All candidates in the first shortlist (i.e. those who have selected IIM Visakhapatnam as one of their preferences in the CAT 2025 Registration form and also meet the minimum CAT 2025 percentile requirements given in Table-1 above) would be receiving an email from IIM Visakhapatnam by the second week of January 2026, with a link to a web page where they MUST apply for admission to PGP 2026-28 at IIM Visakhapatnam, by a stipulated date and time by filling a detailed online application form, which will be used for the purpose of Personal Interview to the shortlisted candidates.

 3. In the Phase-1 online application form, candidate information from CAT will be pre-filled.
-Candidate can modify certain details (except Category), if required.
+Candidate can modify certain details such as SSC, HSC, Graduation and Work experience (except Category), if required.

 4. Only those Phase-1 Shortlisted Candidates, who have submitted the detailed Online application (including all the required documents) by the due date, will be considered for the next phase of Admissions Process as described below.